joshhornby/joshhornby.github.io/_posts/2025-07-21-four-pillars-of-engineering-leadership.md

 It relies on the other pillars: without strong culture, collaboration falls flat; without a clear strategy, your conversations go in circles; without real craft, you lose trust.

-Stakeholder engagement is where you make the invisible visible, and where engineering actually matters.
+Stakeholder engagement is where you make the invisible visible and where engineering actually matters.

 I owe Paul for this framing, but it's lived experiences that bring it to life.